Tecmo: History

+The company was founded on July 31, 1967, as Tehkan, primarily producing cleaning equipment.
+By 1969, it started to sell amusement equipment.

 Early history

-Tecmo Co., Ltd, which merged with Koei in 2009, was itself the combination of two companies: Imperial Trustee Corporation (founded in 1964) and Nippon Yacht Co, Ltd (founded in 1967).
+Tecmo Ltd., which merged with Koei in 2009, was itself the combination of two companies: Imperial Trustee Corporation (founded in 1964) and Nippon Yacht Co, Ltd (founded in 1967).

 Imperial Trustee Corporation

 The origins of Tecmo dates to September 1964 as the Imperial Trustee Corporation, a company specialized in the management of building maintenance including the supplying of cleaning equipment.
 In July 1969, the company started to sell entertainment amusement equipment and opened its first self-managed amusement facility in March 1970 in Chiba Prefecture.

 In October 1977, the Imperial Trustee Corporation was renamed "Tehkan Ltd", with the trade name changed as well to "Tehkan".
-Tehkan is derived from the name "Teikoku Kanzai" (帝国管財), the company’s original Japanese name.
+Tehkan is derived from the name "Teikoku Kanzai" (帝国管財), the company's original Japanese name.

 In March 1981, a U.S. division was inaugurated in Los Angeles as "U.S. Tehkan, Inc.".
 A month later, in April 1981, Tehkan released in Japan its first internally developed arcade video game, titled "Pleiads" (which was distributed in America by Centuri).

-On January 8, 1986, Tehkan Ltd officially changed its name to Tecmo Co, Ltd. Tecmo's first internally developed home video game Mighty Bomb Jack was released for the Family Computer in April 1986.
+On January 8, 1986, Tehkan Ltd officially changed its name to Tecmo Ltd. The company's first internally developed home video game Mighty Bomb Jack was released for the Family Computer in April 1986.